WILLIAM HAYES Student Staff Trustee (Part I)

 Both the Hayes and Stephens families had lived in and around the Marsh Creek area near Pine Knot since the Revolutionary War.
 They made their early livings from farming and livestock trading.
 One of Bill’s early ancestors was a lawyer whose name appears on many documents in the county of Whitley (later McCreary County as the counties were subdivided).

-Bill’s mother was a member of the large Stephens family at Pine Knot, a ridge-top farming community that was located at the time in Whitley County.
+Bill’s mother was a member of the large Stephens family at Pine Knot, a ridge-top farming family that settled in Whitley County following the Revolutionary War.
 Daisy could trace her roots back to Moses Stephens who came up from Asheville, North Carolina, and settled in the Marsh Creek, Kentucky area just after the Revolutionary War as part of the land settlement of Revolutionary War soldiers.
 Like many girls of the times, Daisy married at the early age of fifteen and began the family quickly.
 George, her husband was nineteen.
 Silven Hayes, the first born of the young couple, arrived just as Daisy turned sixteen and she rapidly had five more boys.
-Two boys died, including Bill’s twin, Bobby, who was stillborn, and a younger brother Raymond who succumbed to dysentery.
+Two boys died, including Bill’s twin, Bobby, who was stillborn, and a younger brother Raymond who succumbed to dysentery in the Kentucky coal camp of Coxton.

 Scan_20160706 (3) (1)